Bro7700/Brushless-Motor-withe-Esc-and-Arduino/README.md

 ## Connections

-connecting  to  in  Ardunio
-connecting  to  in  Ardunio
+connecting potentiometer  to A0 pin  in  Ardunio and to ESC terminal gnr to gnr connecting ESC  to 5V in  Ardunio connecting Brushless terminal (A1 .
+A2 .
+A3)  to (B1 .
+B2 .
+B3) in  ESC 30A
-connecting  to  in  Ardunio
+connecting betrry  to ESC 30A
-connecting  to  in  Ardunio
+connecting signal ESC 30A to 8 PIN in Arduino
-connecting
-connecting